Chirag-ahir/JAVA-All-Basic/README.md

   What is Increment and Decrement operators ?<br>
   Increment and decrement operators are unary operators that add or subtract one, to or from their operand, respectively.

+  What is Object oriented programming ?<br>
+  Object oriented programming is a methodology to design a program using Classes and Objects.